2021 RFL Championship: Cancelled and forfeited matches

 In March 2021 the RFL announced that the part-time clubs in the Championship would not have to travel to France to play Toulouse while the quarantine rules requiring travellers to isolate for five days were in force.
 This ruling did not apply to the full-time club, London Broncos.
 London were due to travel to Toulouse for a match on 17 April but declined to do so.
 The RFL therefore awarded the two competition points to Toulouse with the score recorded as 24–0.
 The match does not count towards the number of games played by London towards qualification for the play-offs.
 The RFL also referred London to the off-field compliance board for failing to fulfil a fixture.
 At a subsequent meeting the compliance board deducted 2 points from London for beaching the operational rules by failing to fulfil the match.

 Toulouse's game against Bradford, scheduled for 19 June 2021 was cancelled on 4 June due to the quarantine rules.
-There were no free dates in the calendar to accommodate re-scheduling so the game was not played.
+There were no free dates in the calendar to accommodate rescheduling so the game was not played.

 London's game against Widnes scheduled for 25 July was cancelled on 20 July, after London Broncos reported more than seven players requiring to isolate, the match was postponed then cancelled as the clubs agreed there was no possible date available for re-arranging the fixture.